Canop/walk_pace/README.md

-The standard walkdir crate offers a very configurable way to walk over the files of a directory.
+The de facto standard [walkdir](https://github.com/BurntSushi/walkdir) crate offers a very configurable way to walk over the files of a directory.

 But this power comes with a cost.